“Blessed is the man who makes the Lord his trust, who does not turn to the proud, to those who go astray after a lie!”

 In addition to heavy practice on the slopes before they compete, great Alpine athletes rehearse the winning run in their minds over and over again before their skis ever hit the snow on contest day.

-I remember watching the Winter Olympics and seeing this among the skiers at the top of the mountain in the starting house: they were bobbing back and forth with their eyes closed, their hands gripped around ski poles held high in front of their face.
+I remember watching the Winter Olympics and seeing this among the skiers at the top of the mountain in the starting house: they were bobbing back and forth with their eyes closed, their hands gripped around ski poles held high in front of their faces.

 It was an odd dance to people watching.
 What were they up to?

-But if we could see what the skiers were seeing in their minds, we would see them flying strongly over a downhill course well-learned in the endless practice runs that came before the one that mattered.
+But if we could see what the skiers were seeing in their minds, the answer would be clear: we would see them flying strongly over a downhill course well-learned in the endless practice runs that came before the one that mattered.

 The Olympic competitors were intentional about making and remaking the winning run in their minds, and when it counted, their bodies followed the well-practiced patterns of balance, focus and speed.